Cupressaceae: Uses

 Many of the species are important timber sources, especially in the genera Calocedrus, Chamaecyparis, Cryptomeria, Cunninghamia, Cupressus, Sequoia, Taxodium, and Thuja.
-Calocedrus decurrens is the main wood used to make wooden pencils, and is also used chests, paneling, and flooring.
-In China, cypress wood known as baimu or bomu, was carved into furniture, using notably Cupressus funebris, and particularly in tropical areas, Fujian cypress and the aromatic wood of Glyptostrobus pensilis.
+Calocedrus decurrens is the main wood used to make wooden pencils, and is also used in chests, paneling, and flooring.
+In China, cypress wood, known as baimu or bomu, was carved into furniture, using notably Cupressus funebris, and particularly in tropical areas, Fujian cypress and the aromatic wood of Glyptostrobus pensilis.
 Juniperus virginiana has used by Native Americans for waymarking.
 Its heartwood is fragrant and used in clothes chests, drawers and closets to repel moths.
 It is a source of juniper oil used in perfumes and medicines.
 The wood is also used as long lasting fenceposts and for bows.

 Several genera are important in horticulture.
 Junipers are planted as evergreen trees, shrubs, and groundcovers.
 Hundreds of cultivars have been developed, including plants with blue, grey, or yellow foliage.
 Chamaecyparis and Thuja also provide hundreds of dwarf cultivars as well as trees, including Lawson's cypress.
 Dawn redwood is widely planted as an ornamental tree because of its excellent horticultural qualities, rapid growth and status as a living fossil.
 Giant sequoia is a popular ornamental tree and is occasionally grown for timber.
 Giant sequoia, Leyland cypress, and Arizona cypress are grown to a small extent as Christmas trees.

 Some species have significant cultural importance.
 The ahuehuete (Taxodium mucronatum) is the national tree of Mexico.
 Coast redwood and giant sequoia were jointly designated the state tree of California, and are major tourist attractions where they grow naturally.
 Parks such as Redwood National and State Parks and Giant Sequoia National Monument protect almost half the remaining stands of Coast Redwoods and Giant sequoias.
 Bald cypress is the state tree of Louisiana.
 Bald cypress, often festooned with Spanish moss, of southern swamps are another tourist attraction.
 They can be seen at Big Cypress National Preserve in Florida.
 Bald cypress "knees" are often sold as souvenirs, made into lamps, or carved to make folk art.
-Monterey cypresses are often visited by tourists and photographers, particularly an old tree known as the Lone Cypress.
+Monterey cypresses are often visited by tourists and photographers, particularly a tree known as the Lone Cypress.

 The fleshy cones of Juniperus communis are used to flavour gin.

 Native Americans and early European explorers used Thuja leaves as a cure for scurvy.
 Distillation of Fokienia roots produces an essential oil called pemou oil used in medicine and cosmetics.

 Recent progress on Endophyte Biology in Cupressaceae, by the groups of Jalal Soltani (Bu-Ali Sina University) and Elizabeth Arnold (Arizona University) have revealed prevalent symbioses of endophytes and endofungal bacteria with family Cupressaceae.
 Furthermore, current and potential uses of Cupressaceous tree's endophytes in agroforestry and medicine is shown by both groups.